-Depending on the nature of your business, you may need to add some additional customizations or features.
+Depending on the nature of your business, you may need to add some extra customizations or features.

-For example, while changing the client’s name and the company name on each proposal might sound tedious, it can help to further personalize the document.
+For example, while changing the client’s name and the company name on each proposal might sound tedious, it can help to personalize the document further.
 (Changing minor details is also easy to do using custom variables in PandaDoc!)

 On a larger scale, if your firm houses multiple consultants, you may want to include an “About Us” page with a profile of the specific consultant assigned to the client to ensure maximum relatability.

 Other options might include adding signing blocks for an eSignature or built-in follow-ups and reminder emails after you send your proposal to the prospect.
 If you have a huge presence on social media, it may make sense to include links to that as well.

 What is the best way to create a business or consulting proposal template?

 There are two ways to build an effective consulting proposal template doc: create one from scratch or reverse engineer a winning proposal from your current archive.

 Let’s take a look at each solution in turn.

 Creating templates from old proposals

 It’s technically possible to take a regular proposal and modify it from client to client.
 But it would be a huge waste of time to do this over and over again.